josvme/riscv32-test-setup/README.md

 ```

 Then run `run.sh` to download all riscv-files
+Below step is not required, if in case it is required, you can use it.
+Change -march=rv32gc to -march=rv32ima_zicsr_zifencei_zfinx in isa/Makefile for 32
 Then you can compile it via below command

 ```sh
 cd riscv-tests/isa
 make XLEN=32 rv32ui